tiltowait/oregon-by-night/docs/house-rules.md

 - **Tremere Thaumaturgy:** Iron Body, All Hacktivist Rituals are Incepted in Clan Tremere, BFU(though the latter two aren’t available for Play)

 **Blood Rage:** The difficulty increase vs Frenzy imposed by this power lasts for the rest of the current Scene.
 This power can bring Kindred out of Torpor by forcing blood to be spent upon Rising and is not limited by the time constraints of Torpor; this is a reinforcement of the text as already written.

+<u>**Cauldron of Blood:** The activation roll for this power is also how much damage it does, thus it is an Aggravated Damage Roll and is limited to 10 Dice if it is aggravated upon the creature it is being used upon, 15 if Lethal upon the victim, or Unlimited if Bashing.</u>

 **Failures and Botches:** All Blood Sorcery arts are difficult and unforgiving.
 Failures on Base Powers (Blood Rage, Compel Soul, etc.) and Rituals indicate the magic fails and you’re aware of it.
 The following two charts will be referred to when Botches are scored on these rolls.